Budget blow to Osborne as borrowing hits record

-LONDON The Budget deficit hit a record for the month in February as income tax receipts dived and spending climbed, in a blow to Chancellor George Osborne just hours before his annual budget on Wednesday.
+LONDON Britain's budget deficit hit a record for the month in February as income tax receipts dived and spending climbed, in a blow to Chancellor George Osborne just hours before his annual budget.

 "This figure is completely out of the blue.
 It provides an uncomfortable background for the budget," said Philip Shaw, economist at Investec.